LambdaGaming/GChroma/README.md

 ![GChroma Logo](logo.png)

 # About
+ NOTE: I've switched to Linux and no longer have the ability to maintain this addon in it's current state, and I do not have any interest in making it work on Linux, so it has been archived.

  GChroma is a link between Garry's Mod and Razer Synapse.
 It allows developers to integrate Chroma support into their addons through Lua.
 The module is available for Windows 10/11, and supports x86 and x64 architectures.
  [API documentation](https://github.com/LambdaGaming/GChroma/blob/main/doc.md)
  [GChroma Lua Base](https://steamcommunity.com/sharedfiles/filedetails/?id=2297412726)